-Yet as it was then, so it is today: Aligning our will with God’s will is always our choice.
+Yet as it was then, so it is today: We always have the choice about whether we align our will with God’s will.
+Or not.

-As humans, we all have shortcomings.
-And of course, as parents, some people come up more short than others.
-But most can agree that disciplining children well—even when done with the very best intentions—is not easy.
+Disciplining children well—even when done with the very best intentions—is not easy.
+Add in our shortcomings as humans, and most parents fall short in how well we discipline our children.
 Yet raising a child without any guard rails at all isn’t just poor parenting, it’s dangerous.
 Kids needs boundaries, guidance, reminders and corrections.

-Now God, of course, exists beyond the limits of human parental qualities.
-Since God lives within, above, beyond and outside the human form.
+It must be said we shouldn’t limit God to having human parental qualities.
+God exists within, above, beyond and outside the human form.
 Or as the Pathwork Guide succinctly put it, “God is life and life force.”
 So while not a “person” kind of parent, it could certainly be said that God is the guardian of us all.
-As such, God has created an infinite number of spiritual laws that guide us.
+As in: God has created an infinite number of spiritual laws that guide us.

 Spiritual laws function automatically, the same for everyone.

 They operate, in short, by making it painful in the long run to make choices that go against God’s will.
 We can call this cause and effect.
 There’s no old man in the sky handing out rewards and punishments.
 Spiritual laws, in fact, work much like gravity.
 They function automatically, the same for everyone.